softvisio/arbitrator/docs/rpc-v1.md

 <!-- tabs:end -->

--   `args?` <string\> Parameter summary.

-    Parameter description, Playwright enables fast, reliable and capable automation across all modern browsers.
+-   `args?` <string\> Parameter description.
+Playwright enables fast, reliable and capable automation across all modern browsers.
 This guide covers those key differentiators to help you decide on the right tool for your automated tests.

-    Support for all browsers
-    Fast and reliable execution
-    Powerful automation capabilities
-    Integrates with your workflow
-    Limitations
-    Release notes

 -   `test?` <Object\> Test parameter.

 Playwright methods might throw errors if they are unable to fulfill a request.
 For example, page.waitForSelector(selector[, options]) might fail if the selector doesn't match any nodes during the given timeframe.